You’ll find links to version specific FAQs at the bottom of this page.

 Screenly Pro supports all major video formats and automatically encodes them for the best possible playback fidelity on your screen.

-Screenly OSE (or the underlaying video player, omxplayer) is pretty picky abut video content.
+Screenly OSE (and the underlying video, omxplayer) is pretty picky about video content.
 In order for videos to be properly played, they must be encoded as H264 MPEG4 videos.
 If not, it’s likely that the videos won’t show up at all.

 As long as you properly encode your videos, Screenly OSE can handle 1080p videos beautifully.